International Higher Education MEd

 A flexible, accessible format

-Manage your graduate studies with your work, family, and other commitments through an MEd that can be completed almost entirely online.
-Finish full time in just two years.
+Manage your graduate studies alongside work, family, and other commitments through an MEd program that can be completed almost entirely online in just two years.
+The asynchronous, online format offers you the flexibility to learn at your own pace and from anywhere in the world.

 Meet the Faculty